Get Answers → employer worker

 Many domestic workers experience hunger or even malnourishment, not because an employer is intentionally withholding sustenance, but because the worker does not have a clear understanding of what household food they are allowed to eat.

-Keep in mind that you may need to ask your worker if she has any allergies or religious dietary restrictions.
+Keep in mind that you may need to ask the helper about any allergies or religious dietary restrictions.